 Once the conditions of those questions are read, dissecting them bit by bit, will help to solve the Logical Reasoning questions faster.
 So, putting the pieces together and the right arrangement will be easily made.

-Logical reasoning can be very tricky, but with right practice and methods, you can score well in this section and ace the CAT exam.
+Logical reasoning can be very tricky, but with the right practice and methods, you can score well in this section and ace the CAT exam.
 Stay tuned with BYJU’S to learn various tricks and techniques from India’s best CAT trainers.
-Comment below or give a call at 9880031619 for more details.